pandas-dev/pandas/doc/source/groupby.rst

 Resampling produces new hypothetical samples (resamples) from already existing observed data or from a model that generates data.
 These new samples are similar to the pre-existing samples.

-In order to resample to work on indices that are non-datetimelike , the following procedure can be utilized.
+In order to resample to work on indices that are non-datetimelike, the following procedure can be utilized.

 In the following examples, **df.index // 5** returns a binary array which is used to determine what gets selected for the groupby operation.